The Chiang Mai Historical Walk

 The Wat Ket Museum

 We pass the Nawarat Bridge, opened in 1966, and enter the Wat Ket area.
 It was the commercial area of Chiang Mai before the railway arrived in 1922.
 We walk past beautiful historical shophouses to Wat Ket Karaam.
 This temple has a small but interesting museum.
 After this visit, we cross the Ping River via the Chansom Memorial footbridge to the Kad Luang market.
 It was the location of the first bridge over the Ping River.

-Your guide will show you pictures of that first bridge and of the devastating 1968 fire that destroyed the Kad Luang market in 1968.
+Your guide will show you pictures of that first bridge and the devastating 1968 fire that destroyed the Kad Luang market in 1968.
 Kad Luang is also known as the Tonlamyai/Warorot markets.
 This fantastic market never ceases to amaze us.
 The market is a feast for the eye and the stomach.
 Here we will visit the Chinese shrine Ong Thao Kong.
 The area around Kad Luang is the Chinatown of Chiang Mai.

 Samlor ride to the Ban Haw Mosque

-The market is also the last place in Chiang Mai where there are several samlors (bicycle taxis) parked.
+The market is also the last place in Chiang Mai where several samlors (bicycle taxis) parked.
 We will get in the samlors for a short ride to the Ban Haw Mosque, founded in 1896.
-Here we will visit the Ban Haw Mosque and enjoy a typical Muslim snack at one of our favorite restaurants.
+We will visit the Ban Haw Mosque and enjoy a typical Muslim snack at one of our favorite restaurants.
 After this, we will have a brief look at the Wongluekiat House, an old wooden house on stilts with an interesting story.
 We continue through Charoenprathet Road and stop at two remarkable buildings, each with its own story.
 Both are property of the Upayokin Family.
-Here are vehicle is waiting for us.
+Here is the vehicle is waiting for us.

 Wat Phra That Doi Suthep and Kruba Srivichai